Stability of local quantum dissipative systems: Abstract

 \section{Abstract}

 Open quantum systems weakly coupled to the environment are modeled by completely positive, trace preserving semigroups of linear maps.
 The generators of such evolutions are called Lindbladians.
-For practical and theoretical reasons, it is crucial to estimate the impact that noise or errors in the generating Lindbladian can have on the evolution.
-In the setting of quantum many-body systems on a lattice it is natural to consider local or exponentially decaying interactions.
-We show that even for polynomially decaying errors in the Lindbladian, local observables and correlation functions are stable if the unperturbed Lindbladian is translationally invariant, has a unique fixed point (with no restriction on its rank) and has a mixing time which scales logarithmically with the system size.
-These conditions can be relaxed to the non-translationally invariant case.
+In the setting of quantum many-body systems on a lattice it is natural to consider Lindbladians that decompose into a sum of local interactions with decreasing strength with respect to the size of their support.
+For both practical and theoretical reasons, it is crucial to estimate the impact that perturbations in the generating Lindbladian, arising as noise or errors, can have on the evolution.
+These local perturbations are potentially unbounded, but constrained to respect the underlying lattice structure.
+We show that even for polynomially decaying errors in the Lindbladian, local observables and correlation functions are stable if the unperturbed Lindbladian has a unique fixed point and a mixing time which scales logarithmically with the system size.
+The proof relies on Lieb-Robinson bounds, which describe a finite group velocity for propagation of information in local systems.
 As a main example, we prove that classical Glauber dynamics is stable under local perturbations, including perturbations in the transition rates which may not preserve \emph{detailed balance}.